zulrah93/wave_t/README.md

 Also supports adding samples by converting a frequency domain (a vector of complex numbers) to PCM samples (essentially the time domain of the signal).

+## WIP

+Also library will as a 4 operator/oscillator FM synthesis (very basic and probably not good but you tell me your honest thoughts -- just having fun with it)